COMPARISON

 Conclusion

 GemBox PDF and IronPDF represent fundamentally different approaches to PDF generation in .NET.
-GemBox PDF's coordinate-based layout system requires developers to calculate exact positions for every element, and its 20-paragraph limit (counting table cells) severely restricts the free version's utility for business documents.
+GemBox PDF's coordinate-based layout system requires developers to calculate exact positions for every element, and its 2-page limit in the free version restricts its utility for longer business documents.

 As organizations plan for .NET 10, C# 14, and application development through 2026, the choice between coordinate-based PDF construction and HTML/CSS layout significantly impacts development velocity.
 Teams requiring tables, complex layouts, or modern CSS will find IronPDF's approach eliminates the friction inherent in coordinate-based document construction.